MileHacker Logo

 Time-Based Itineraries

 For a brief visit, focus on Menton's core charm.
-Longer stays allow for exploration of the town and rewarding day trips to nearby port cities or inland villages.
+Longer stays allow for exploration of the town and rewarding day trips to nearby cities on the coast or inland villages.
 Each itinerary option caters to different travel durations.

 From a quick 24-hour layover to a comprehensive two-week adventure, find a plan that fits your schedule.